The best places for fall foliage without the crowds

 In late September and early October, the leaves in Plumas County begin transforming to create stunning natural beauty.
 From creek beds to mountaintops, vibrant leaves contrast brilliantly against the dark green pines and firs that dominate the landscape.

 We’ve pulled together the best routes that offer abundant color and adventure.
 Read on for a fall foliage guide that gets you off the beaten path and into the heart of Plumas County.

 When to Go

 Fall colors tend to start in late September and last through early November.
-With warm, sunny days and chilly, cozy nights, autumn is a perfect time for a long-weekend road trip into the Sierra Nevada.
+With warm, sunny days and chilly, cozy nights, autumn is perfect for a long weekend road trip into the Sierra Nevada.
 Read our Awesome Autumn Blog to learn about current conditions and other leaf-peeping updates.

 Day 1: Fall Colors Road Trip